AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 - The left pane is where you perform the tasks associated with the resource.
 For example, the left pane is where you add and edit the resource or manage its permissions.

-- The right pane has one or more tabs:

-  - The **Details** tab contains additional information about the selected resource.
+- The right pane may contain a **Details** tab that contains additional information about the selected resource.
+Some resources also have additional panes for other configuration tasks.

-  - The **Information** tab appears in some windows and provides documentation about the current feature and how to perform relevant tasks.

-  - Some resources have additional panes for other configuration tasks.

 ## Portal toolbar